mAh to Wh conversion calculator

 If you want to do the conversion by hand, here’s the formula behind our Wh calculator:

 mAh stands for milliamp-hour and it’s the unit of electric charge and commonly used to express the capacity of the small batteries. mAh specify the total amount of charge passing through a point in a certain period of time.
 A battery with a higher mAh value will power a system for a longer time.
 It is typically used to specify and describe the total amount of energy retained by a battery.

-Wh stands for Watt-hour and it’s another most commonly used and accurate unit for comparing the capacity of batteries having different voltages.
-It is the voltage (V) provided by a battery, multiplied by current (amps) supplied by a battery for a certain time (usually in hours).
-Generally, we use mAh for cells and batteries, whereas wH for energy storage systems.
+Wh stands for Watt-hour and it’s another commonly used and accurate unit for comparing the capacity of batteries that have different voltages.
+Wh is calculated from the voltage (V) provided by a battery, multiplied by current (amps) supplied by a battery for a certain time (usually in hours).
+Generally, we use mAh for cells and batteries, whereas watt-hours for energy storage systems.

 mAH does not indicate the power capacity of a battery as two batteries with the same mAh value may deliver a different amount of energy.
 We must consider another variable, the Volt, for calculating the power capacity denoted by Wh.
 Volt refers to the difference in the electric potential between the positive and negative terminals of a battery.
 It is the force required to overcome the resistance and move the electrons to make the battery work.